Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Inner amenability

 If $A$ and $B$ are two subsets of a set $E$, the notation $A \Delta B\ov{\mathrm{def}}{=}(A-B) \cup (B-A)$ denotes here the symmetric difference of $A$ and $B$.
 Recall that

-We will use the following reformulation of \cite[Lemma 8.6 p.
-43]{CPPR} which is actually and essentially a classical trick in amenability theory \cite[page 364-365]{EiW1} \cite[p.
-441-442]{BHV}.
+We will use the following reformulation of \cite[Lemma 8.6 p.~43]{CPPR15}, which is actually and essentially a variant of a classical trick in amenability theory used in \cite[pp.~364-365]{EiW17}, \cite[pp.~441-442]{BHV08} and \cite[p.~410]{Fre13}.
 We give the two lines of calculus for the sake of completeness.